abexzack/movieapp/README.md

 # Movie Streaming Search API

-A Flask-based REST API that allows users to search for movies and find which streaming services offer them.
-The application includes both a backend API and a simple frontend interface.
+A Flask-based RESTful API that allows users to search for movies and find which streaming services offer them.
+The application follows RESTful principles and includes both a backend API and a simple frontend interface.

 ## Features

+- RESTful API architecture
 - Search movies by title
 - Filter results by year and streaming service
 - Real-time search with debouncing